About Us

-The Mauna Kea Forest Restoration Project (MKFRP) is a collaborative project of the Division of Forestry and Wildlife (DOFAW) and the Pacific Cooperative Studies Unit (PCSU).
-MKFRP focuses on the restoration of Mauna Kea’s unique dry forest and the removal of invasive species.
-These efforts also aid in the preservation of critical habitat for our native manu (birds), including the critically endangered palila.
+Mauna Kea Forest Restoration Project (MKFRP) is a collaborative project of the Division of Forestry and Wildlife (DOFAW) and the Pacific Cooperative Studies Unit (PCSU).
+MKFRP focuses on restoring Maunakea’s unique dry forest ecosystem and protecting the critically endangered Palila.
+Restoration efforts include native out-planting, invasive species removal, ornithological fieldwork, and community outreach.
+Central to this work is fostering meaningful connections between people, place, and stewardship of Maunakea’s natural and cultural resources.

 Support